Dynamical effects of electromagnetic flux on Chialvo neuron map: nodal and network behaviors: Chimera states in ring-star network of Chialvo map

 \subsection{Star network}

 In this section, we set the coupling strength between the nodes of the ring to $\sigma=0$, reducing our network to a star-network.
-Here $\mu$ is the control parameter and record our simulations.
-Like the above two cases, we again set coupling range $R=10$ fixed.
+Here $\mu$ is the control parameter.
+Like the above two cases, we again fix \blu{the} coupling range $R=10$.
 For the case $\mu = 0.00025$, we record a highly unsynchronized behavior from the nodes (see Fig. \ref{fig:CombinedOneStar}(a)).
-For the case $\mu = 0.0005$, we recognize unsynchronized behavior transitioning towards a two-cluster state (see Fig. \ref{fig:CombinedOneStar}(b)) and finally for the case $\mu = 0.0055$, we observe the case where the nodes have settled to a synchronized two-cluster state in Fig. \ref{fig:CombinedOneStar}.
-The very small structures in the recurrence plot of Fig. \ref{fig:CombinedOneStar} confirm the clusters of the two-clustered synchronized nodes.
+For the case $\mu = 0.0005$, we recognize unsynchronized behavior transitioning towards a two-cluster state (see Fig. \ref{fig:CombinedOneStar}(b)) and finally for the case $\mu = 0.0055$, we observe the nodes having settled to a synchronized two-cluster state in Fig. \ref{fig:CombinedOneStar} (c).
+The very small structures in the recurrence plot of Fig. \ref{fig:CombinedOneStar}(c) confirm the clusters of the two-clustered synchronized nodes.
 We have noticed that with the change in the values of $\mu$ their is a merge of the nearest larger cluster forming the synchronized two-clustered state.

 Synchronized cluster states are common in star networks \cite{MuPa18}.
-Can there be more than two cluster states in the star network of Chialvo neurons?
-In order to investigate this further we did a plot of $x$ state of all the nodes with the variation of electromagnetic flux $k$, see Fig. \ref{fig:Xk_star}.
+Can there be more than two cluster states in the star network of Chialvo neurons? \blu{To} investigate this further, we did a plot of $x$ state of all the nodes with the variation of electromagnetic flux $k$, see Fig. \ref{fig:Xk_star}.
 Observe that the system shows single cluster states for negative $k$ ($-3 < k < -1.3$).
-But as $k \geq -1$, there is a prevalence of more cluster states as evident from the number of dots.
-Such a case of three clustered state is shown in Fig. \ref{fig:NegativeStrengthsPattern} (b).
+But as $k \geq -1$, there is a prevalence of more cluster states, as evident from the number of dots.
+Such a case of three clustered state is shown in Fig. \ref{fig:CombinedOneStar} (d).
+Observe that the squares have reduced in size in the recurrence plot, and the number of squares \blu{has} instead increased in Fig. \ref{fig:CombinedOneStar} (d) when compared to Fig. \ref{fig:CombinedOneStar} (c).